 - Call Back – if a student has been assessed to be a proficient rider then they may be asked to come back for their lesson at a later time.
 The time will be written on their lift ticket, so please ensure the students understand that they must return for their lessons.
 For the safety of your students, until they complete their lesson, some may be restricted to the areas they are allowed to ride.

 - Adaptive Lessons – Some of our Rabbit Hill instructors have been certified to deliver Cognitive and ASD lessons.
 We aim for these lessons happen at 11:30am, however sometimes it is later in the day.
 We find that these students do best with a reduced crowd so we will provide Adaptive Lessons once the majority of students have completed their group lessons.
 Please plan the arrival of these students with this in mind.
-Please contact Linda in Group Services for more information on these lessons.
+Please contact Cheryl in Group Services for more information on these lessons.

 A Terrain Park is an area with man-made and natural terrain including boxes, rails, jumps, and obstacles for EXPERIENCED skiers and boarders.
 In the best interest of our guests, we have identified this area as EXPERT TERRAIN ONLY.
 To give school groups additional control, we have made it off limits to all school groups without consent of the head group supervisor.
 It is our recommendation that permission only be given to advanced skiers and boarders.
 Please select your Park Policy.